 (db new) to foster further developments in terms of regulation and supervision which could ease a deeper harmonization and integration at the EU level; to this end the Authority shall, in its area of expertise, monitor the obstacles or impact to cross-border consolidation and mergers and may provide an opinion or recommendations with the aim of identifying appropriate ways to address remove them (386 Cornillet et al > applies only to Art.
 1).

-(dc new) coordinating mystery shopping activities of competent authorities; (401 Klinz-Tremosa i Balcells-Cornillet, 404 Giegold, 885, 887, 991 Klinz et al > )
+(dc new) coordinating mystery shopping activities of competent authorities; (401 Klinz-Tremosa i Balcells-Cornillet, 404 Giegold, 885, 887, 991 Klinz et al > applies to Art.
+1, 2 & 3)

 (ab) developing retail risk indicators for the timely identification of potential causes of consumer and investor harm; (886 Berès > applies only to Art.
 2)